 Totals from these separate Forms 8949 will be summarized on the newly revised Schedule D. The structure of the new Schedule D mirrors the structure of Form 8949.

 Taxpayers will also notice that Form 8949 has two columns that are not present on the previous version of Schedule D. New Form 8949 has a column B to report a "Code" and has column G to report "Adjustments to gain or loss."
-The column B codes are used to indicate the a transaction has some sort of special treatment, such as a wash sale, section 1202 gains, small business stock gains, the sale of a main home, or if the basis reported by the broker is incorrect.
+The column B codes are used to indicate that a transaction has some sort of special treatment, such as a wash sale, section 1202 gains, small business stock gains, the sale of a main home, or if the basis reported by the broker is incorrect.
 Taxpayers will be able to correct the cost basis of a particular transaction by reporting the basis as reported by the broker in column F and then making any adjustments or corrections in column G.

 Cost basis reporting by brokers will never fully and completely eliminate the need for taxpayers to maintain their own records.
 That's because basis reporting will be phased-in and applies only to newly acquired shares.
 Stock purchased prior to 2011, mutual fund shares purchased prior to 2012, and bonds purchased before 2013 won't have basis reported on the 1099-B. That information will likely be found in other reports or data, such as brokerage statements, year-end reports or trade confirmations.